Monday

 ---------------------

-The previous owner, did not know the artists, and had assumed the miniature was a portrait of Admiral Sir John Wentworth Loring, KCB, KCH (13 October 1775 – 29 July 1852) a Royal Navy officer of the early nineteenth century, best known for his service in the Napoleonic Wars as a frigate commander.
+The previous owner, did not know the artist, and had assumed the miniature was a portrait of Admiral Sir John Wentworth Loring, KCB, KCH (13 October 1775 – 29 July 1852) a Royal Navy officer of the early nineteenth century, best known for his service in the Napoleonic Wars as a frigate commander.
 Born in the Thirteen Colonies at the outbreak of the American War of Independence, Loring's family fled to Britain and he subsequently joined the Royal Navy aged 13.
 In 1793, aged 17, Loring was badly wounded in combat at the start of the French Revolutionary Wars.
 He subsequently served throughout the following 23 years of warfare between Britain and France, and eventually became a full admiral.
 (Wikipedia)

 John Wentworth Loring was born in October 1775 at the start of the American War of Independence to Joshua Loring, High Sheriff of Massachusetts.
 John's grandfather, Joshua Loring, had served in the navy in the Seven Years' War, commanding a squadron on the Great Lakes.
 The Loring family were Loyalists, and were ultimately forced to flee to Britain.
 In 1789, 13-year-old John Loring joined the Royal Navy, serving in HMS Salisbury before joining HMS Victory at the outbreak of the French Revolutionary Wars.
-(Wikipedia)
+(Wikipedia) See;

-There is a long Wikipedia reference to Joshua Loring Sr. which is helpful, but is unfortunately illustrated with a portrait of his son, Joshua Loring Jr. (.1744-89), which depicts Joshua Loring Jr. wearing a red British army uniform, whereas Joshua Loring Sr. was in the Royal Navy and so wore a blue uniform.
+There is a long Wikipedia reference to Joshua Loring Sr. which is helpful, but is unfortunately, and mistakenly, illustrated with a portrait of his son, Joshua Loring Jr. (1744-89), which depicts Joshua Loring Jr. wearing a red British army uniform, as Commissary General and per the description below,

 Loring's eldest son, Joshua Loring, Jr., served as high-sheriff in Suffolk County, Massachusetts[ and was Commissary General of American prisoners-of-war in New York from 1777 until 1783.
 Together with William Cunningham, he was held responsible for the deaths from starvation and disease of thousands of Americans held prisoner on ships moored in New York Harbor. "[B]ut it is not easy to ascertain the truth, or to determine his personal responsibility in the treatment of prisoners."
 He was discharged from his office on the grounds of corruption and departed for England, where he died in 1789.
 Joshua Loring, Jr's son, John Wentworth Loring, served in the Royal Navy and rose to the rank of admiral."